biblius/poor-mans-guide-to-pi/README.md

 ## Setup

 If you're on an actual computer, you can just install Linux.
-The following only applies if you're setting up a server on a device with an SD card.
+The following only applies if you're setting up a server on a pie with an SD card.
-If you're on a PC with an installed Linux skip to [the next section](#networking).
+If you're on a PC with Linux installed, skip to [the next section](#networking).

 ### SD card setup